 It's that time of year to gather the Easter basket goodies and prep for the Easter Bunny's arrival.
 As usual, I'm waiting until the last minute to get ready.
 That means I'm right on time… much better than being late!

 I was asked to share Easter basket ideas we can make from King Soopers as part of the Easter Basket Hop event.
 So, I decided a College student-themed basket would be great… big kids love to have fun!

 My oldest son is 18 and heading off to college next fall.. so he's the perfect recipient for this project.
 He loves to make people laugh and is a lot of fun to be around, so when looking for goodies to put in his basket, I picked up some yummy treats and some silly games.

 I'm sure he will love them.
 It's a good thing he doesn't read my blog… so I'm not ruining any surprises by sharing here today.

-Here's a couple tips I stick to when putting together Easter Baskets:
+Here's a few tips I follow when putting together Easter Baskets.

 Not just candy.
 We all love the treats, but Easter baskets can be overload, so I try to come up with a good balance of candy, good snacks and fun games or goodies they can keep.
 Older kids especially love to play games, so picking up fun activities that can get goofy with friends is always a plus.